GloriEvo/GloriEvo/README.md

 ### ☆~- Hello Everypony -~☆

-some sort of character development

 I'm kind of confused right now.
 I have some opinions and ways of identifying that are changing, patience is really appreciated.

 READ STRAW!!!!!!!
 Last update: June 05 2026 9:00pm

-going to start hiding people who make "triple T" I can't handle it any more.
+going to start hiding people who make "triple T" jokes I can't handle it any more.

 ##

 ### ▼ Pony Town Info ▼

 Whisper to int 90% of the time, I'm usually off-tab or AFK.